dexpiper/ifaxbotcovid/README.md

 2) Chef does its magic
 3) Telebot sends Chef's answers back to user

-Under the bonnet Chef stores messages in fast temporary MessageStorage (using deque), glues sequential messages from single user with certain context (defined in *ifaxbotcovid.config*) together and calls *ifaxcovidvbot.parser.textparser* when glued text seems completed and ended.
+Under the bonnet Chef stores messages in temporary MessageStorage (using deque), glues sequential messages from single user with certain context (defined in *ifaxbotcovid.config*) together and calls *ifaxcovidvbot.parser.textparser* when glued text seems completed and ended.
 The Chef's answer is organized in separate class with special flag.
 This flag signals when the last message were properly cooked to send ready answer to user.
 Also Chef rapidly cooks short RPN report when recieved one, calling *ifaxbotcovid.parser.rpn*.

 **Environment variables**